Step1hen/kiddies_frontend/README.md

 # Purpose

 Alternative Technology Considerations: For the backend framework, ExpressJS was evaluated.
 ExpressJS is well-established and offers more flexibility and large package access suitable for medium to larger applications.
-I choose NodeJS if it works, if not we will move to PHP which is also a more lenient and easy to use technology which will speed up our development process while providing similar capabilities.
+I choose NodeJS if it works, if not I will move to PHP which is also a more lenient and easy to use technology which will speed up the development process while providing similar capabilities.

 # Challenge Statement